 - You pay interest on the loan

 - When you sell the investment, you repay the loan and keep any investment growth

 The risks of investment loans

-Because investment loans enable you to invest more than you could if you only used your own money, you can accelerate wealth accumulation.
-When you invest $10,000 in an investment that goes up 5% in a year, you’re $500 ahead.
-When you invest $100,000 in the same investment, you’re $5,000 ahead, less the amount of interest you paid.
+Because investment loans enable you to invest more than you could if you only used your own money, you may be able to accelerate wealth accumulation.
+For example, when you invest $10,000 of your own money in an investment that goes up 5% in a year, you’re $500 ahead.
+When you borrow and invest $100,000 in the same investment, you’re $5,000 ahead, less the amount of interest you paid.

 However, just as your potential gains could be magnified, so could your losses.
 If you invest $10,000 of your own money and the investment goes down 5% in a year, you’ve lost $500.
 But if you borrow and invest $100,000, and it goes down 5% in a year, you’ve lost $5,000, plus any interest you paid on a loan.
 For this reason, leveraged investing is only appropriate for people with a higher tolerance for risk.